 Did you know…?

 These bears can run up to 31 mph!
-So good luck trying to outrun one or climb a tree to escape one.
+So good luck trying to outrun one or climb a tree to escape them.

 8.)
-Black bears are mostly nocturnal (active at night) but hunger and other environmental situations can sometimes cause them to become active during the day.
+Black bears are mostly Nocturnal (active at night) but hunger and other environmental situations can sometimes cause them to become active during the day (Diurnal).